Xu Pingjun: As empress

 In 75 BC, an unexpected development occurred.
-After the death of Bingyi's granduncle, Emperor Zhao, the regent Huo Guang, having been dissatisfied with his initial selection of Prince He of Changyi as the new Emperor, deposed Prince He and offered the throne to the commoner Bingyi instead.
+After the death of Bingyi's granduncle, Emperor Zhao, the regent Huo Guang, having been dissatisfied with his initial selection of the Prince of Changyi as the new Emperor, deposed Prince He and offered the throne to the commoner Bingyi instead.
 Bingyi accepted and took the throne as Emperor Xuan.

 After her husband became emperor, Pingjun was initially created an imperial consort.
 When it came time to create an empress, the officials largely wanted Emperor Xuan to marry Huo Guang's daughter Huo Chengjun and create her empress.
 Emperor Xuan did not explicitly reject this proposal, but issued an order to seek out the sword that he owned as a commoner.
 Getting the hint, the officials recommended Consort Xu as empress, and she was created as such on 31 December 74 BC.
-He initially wanted to create his father-in-law Xu Guanghan a marquess, but Huo opposed this, reasoning a eunuch who had suffered castration as a punishment should not be made a marquess.
-Instead, Xu was given the title of Lord of Changcheng (昌成君).
+He initially wanted to create his father-in-law Xu Guanghan a marquis, but Huo opposed this, reasoning a eunuch who had suffered castration as a punishment should not be made a marquis.
+Instead, Xu was given the title "Lord of Changcheng" (昌成君).

 As empress, Empress Xu was known for her humility and thriftiness.
-She was also known for devotion to Grand Empress Dowager Shangguan, often meeting her for meals.
+She was also known for devotion to Empress Dowager Shangguan, often meeting her for meals.

 Death

 Huo Guang's wife, Lady Xian, would not be denied her wish of making her daughter an empress.
 In 71 BC, Empress Xu was pregnant when Lady Xian came up with a plot.
 She bribed Empress Xu's female physician Chunyu Yan (淳于衍), under guise of giving Empress Xu medicine after she gave birth, to poison her.
 Chunyu did so (with aconitum), and Empress Xu died shortly after she gave birth.
 Her doctors were initially arrested to investigate whether they cared for the empress properly.
 Lady Xian, alarmed, informed Huo Guang what had actually happened, and Huo, not having the heart to turn in his wife, instead signed Chunyu's release.
-(It is not known what happened to Empress Xu's newborn child, but since Chinese historical sources at that time did not pay much attention to children who die young, presumably the child died early.)
+It is not known what happened to Empress Xu's newborn child, but since Chinese historical sources at that time did not pay much attention to children who die young, presumably the child died early.

 Empress Xu was buried with full imperial honours near, but not with, her husband, whose third wife Empress Wang was later buried with him.
-Her son Prince Shi would later become crown prince and later Emperor Yuan after surviving attempts on his life by Empress Xu's successor, Empress Huo.
+Her son Liu Shi would become crown prince and later Emperor Yuan after surviving attempts on his life by Empress Xu's successor, Empress Huo.
 The Huo clan would be destroyed in 66 BC.